Werckmeister temperament: Werckmeister IV (VI): the Septenarius tunings

 This tuning is based on a division of the monochord length into $196 = 7\times 7\times 4$ parts.
 The various notes are then defined by which 196-division one should place the bridge on in order to produce their pitches.
 The resulting scale has rational frequency relationships, so it is mathematically distinct from the irrational tempered values above; however in practice, both involve pure and impure sounding fifths.
 Werckmeister also gave a version where the total length is divided into 147 parts, which is simply a transposition of the intervals of the 196-tuning.
 He described the Septenarius as "an additional temperament which has nothing at all to do with the divisions of the comma, nevertheless in practice so correct that one can be really satisfied with it".

-One apparent problem with these tunings is the value given to D (or A in the transposed version): Werckmeister writes it as 176.
-However this produces a musically bad effect because the fifth G–D would then be very flat (more than half a comma); the third B♭–D would be pure, but D–F♯ would be more than a comma too sharp – all of which contradict the rest of Werckmeister's writings on temperament.
+One apparent problem with these tunings is the value given to D (or A in the transposed version): Werckmeister writes it as "176", but the value is suspect: It produces a musically bad effect because the fifth G–D would then be very flat (more than half a comma); the third B♭–D would be pure, but D–F♯ would be more than a comma too sharp – all of which contradict the rest of Werckmeister's writings on temperament.
 In the illustration of the monochord division, the number "176" is written one place too far to the right, where 175 should be.
 Therefore it is conceivable that the number 176 is a mistake for 175, which gives a musically much more consistent result.
 Both values are given in the table below.

 In the tuning with D=175, the fifths C–G, G–D, D–A, B–F♯, F♯–C♯, and B♭–F are tempered narrow, while the fifth G♯–D♯ is tempered wider than pure; the other fifths are pure.